Erasmus Mundus Scholarship Update

 Scholarships and Loans

 We aim to recruit talented, well-qualified and driven students irrespective of their financial background.
 To this end, we encourage students and potential students to apply for a range of funding provided by UK and international government bodies, the European Commission, trusts, research councils, industry and employers.
-Below are details of potential funders for students of our EMJMD ACES+ by region:
+Below are details of potential funders for students of our EMJMD ACES-STAR by region:

 United Kingdom (please note some UK based institutions or funders provide scholarships or grants to international students)